iterative/dvc.org/content/docs/user-guide/running-dvc-on-windows.md

 ## Fix or disable Search Indexing

-Search Indexing can also slow down file I/O operations slow on Windows.
+Search Indexing can also slow down file I/O operations on Windows.
 Try [fixing](https://www.groovypost.com/howto/fix-windows-10-search-index/) or [disabling](https://winaero.com/blog/disable-search-indexing-windows-10/) this feature if you don't need it.